Friday 6 December 1940

 Submarine HMS Unbeaten bangs up against depot ship HMS Titania in the Clyde due to the rough weather and takes damage.
 It proceeds to Barrow for repair.

 Minesweeper HMS Salamander suffers serious damage in the rough seas and proceeds to Grimsby for repairs.

-British 554 ton freighter Supremity hits a a min and sinks in the Thames Estuary.
+British 554-ton freighter Supremity hits a mine and sinks in the Thames Estuary.
 There is one death.

 Royal Navy minesweeper HMAS Bathurst (Lieut-Commander A. V. Bunyan, DSC, RD; RANR(S)) is commissioned.

 US submarine Flying Fish is laid down at Portsmouth Naval Shipyard, Kittery, Maine.